krigjo25/webapp-Home-vupy/README.md

 ##  Summary

-During the project i have faced some challanges to solve.
+During the project i some challanges were faced to solve.

 ###   Model Implementation
-Challenges were encountered during the implementation of the data model, specifically related to the API interactions.
+During the implementation of the data model, i had to learn how to create a model,
+- I wanted to describe a class and describe its relationship between its subclasses and its functionallity
+-
 ###   GitHub API Integration
-A challenge arose when fetching data from the GitHub API.
-It was observed that every GET request returned the complete repository data.
-To optimize this process, a scheduling mechanism was implemented to limit data fetching to once per day or when changes in the repository are detected.
+during the implementation of the API Itegration, it was observed that every GET request returned the complete data.
+In order to optimize this process, a scheduling mechanism was implemented to limit data fetching to once per day or when changes in the repository are detected.

-Difficulties were also experienced with language filtering through the API, as the functionality to add custom languages to the filter list did not operate as expected.
+the ideal possibility is to create a database

 ###   Testing
 The testing phase provided valuable learning experiences in utilizing Python's built-in `pytest` framework for unit testing.